kazaamjt/Eikobot/docs/language_overview.md

 The language itself is designed to mimic Python and Python is required for writing `plugins` and `handlers`.

-Furthmore, knowledge of Pythons typing system is highle recommended.
+Furthmore, knowledge of Pythons typing system is highly recommended.

 ## The compile command

 The base `eikobot` command is used to invoke everything required.

-In this tutorial, only the `compile` subcommand is of interest to us.
+The `compile` subcommand only compiles a model, no resources will be deployed.
-Its `-f` flag is used to tell the compiler what file to read.
+It is usefull when writing models as it will indicate compilation errors and the like.
-Eikobot does not have a `repl`, it can only read files.
+Its `-f` flag is used to tell the compiler what file to use as an entrypoint.

-In this case, to see the results of our compilation, we'll use `--output-model`.
+In some cases, to see the results of our compilation, we'll use `--output-model`.

-We'll also create a new file named `hello.eiko` and give it the following contents:
+We'll create a new file named `hello.eiko` and give it the following contents:

 ```python
 from std import debug_msg